 (d) Access information and advice

-Provision of the Scottish Government and partners’ private rented sector (PRS) tenant resource will give tenants information that supports this action.
+Provision of the Scottish Government and partners’ information and sources of support for tenants in the private rented sector will give tenants information that supports this action.
 Where landlords do not have the tenants’ email, this should be printed and posted to the tenants.
 This information should be provided to tenants at the earliest opportunity and certainly before the landlord initiates any action to repossess the property.

 The tenant should always be offered an opportunity to dispute the amount the landlord considers is due if they feel it does not accurately reflect their understanding of the amount due under the tenancy agreement.

 Where tenants are suffering financial hardship as a result of the coronavirus outbreak they may be entitled to financial support.
 Accessing financial support will help tenants to pay their rent and it will benefit landlords to support tenants with the process of applying for support if tenants ask for help.
 In all cases, landlords can sign-post tenants to their local Citizens Advice Bureaux for information and help on this issue.

 Landlords should make sure that they only give tenants details of free and independent sources of debt help and advice.

 Landlords should make reasonable efforts to provide the tenants with the required information.
 The way in which a landlord communicates with a tenant is not set out in the pre-action requirements - it could be face to face, in writing, by email, telephone or by text message.